-There are many benefits of robo-advisors.
-The most obvious one is that it takes out all the research, stress, vigilance and emotions that come with picking stocks and maintaining an investment portfolio yourself.
-Robo-advisors often use an algorithm to rebalance your portfolio so that it always stays on track.
-Robo-advisors generally charge a fraction of what traditional mutual fund investors pay in fees.
-This makes robo-advisors a great choice for both novice and experienced investors.
+Robo-advisors offer many benefits.
+The most obvious one is that robo-advising takes out much of the research, stress, vigilance, and emotions that come with picking stocks and maintaining an investment portfolio yourself.
+And robo-advisors generally charge a fraction of what traditional mutual fund managers charge in fees.

-Another big draw of robo-advisors is their simplicity.
-All you need to get started is to answer some questions about your financial goals, income, and risk tolerance and link your bank account.
-All of this can be done from the comfort of your home on your computer.
-And thanks to the algorithm inherent in the robo-advisor’s mechanism, you don’t have to pick out stocks yourself or learn how to best diversify your portfolio; the platform will create a personalized portfolio for you.
+And thanks to the algorithm inherent in the robo-advisor’s mechanism, you don’t have to pick out stocks yourself or learn how to build a diversified portfolio.
+The platform will create a personalized portfolio for you.
 There’s no need to monitor the market and figure out where to invest your money.

-Robo-advisors all have 24/7 accessibility, and additionally, some provide access to a financial advisor.
-That’s someone who can help you set investing goals and provide helpful advice about investing, retirement or other life events.
+Robo-advisors all have 24/7 accessibility, and some provide access to a financial advisor, who can help you set investing goals and provide helpful financial advice about investing, retirement, or other life events.
 They may even be able to provide you with a full financial plan.
-Robo-advisors may charge extra for access to a financial advisors or include it in the base fee.
+Robo-advisors may charge extra for access to financial advisors or include it in the base fee.

 How robo-advisors work

 Robo-advisors use an algorithm to automate the investment process.
-They generally demystify the investment management process by creating an investment portfolio that’s broadly spread out across the entire market.
-This ensures diversification — a fancy way of saving all your investment eggs are not all in one basket.
-Diversification is beneficial because if one of your investments goes sour, it doesn’t drag down your entire investment portfolio.
+They generally create an investment portfolio that’s broadly spread out across the entire market.
+This ensures diversification, which iis beneficial because if one of your investments goes sour, it doesn’t drag down your entire investment portfolio.

 Robo-advisors focus on passive investing, which aims to build wealth gradually over time.
 They mirror the market rather than actively try to beat it.
 Studies have shown that in the long run, passive investing has provided considerably better returns compared to actively managed portfolios.
-However, it’s always important to remember past performance does not equal future results and there’s always a risk you could lose money with any type of investing.
+However, it’s always important to remember past performance does not equal future results, and, as with any investing approach, there’s always a risk you could lose money.

-Robo-investing is designed for long-term investing.
-To potentially reap the rewards of robo-investing — plan to let your investments grow for at least four to five years or more.
-Robo-investing could be ideal if you’re saving for a down-payment you intend to put down in ten years or your retirement thirty years from now.
+Robo-investing (sometimes called robo-trading) is designed for long-term investing.
+To potentially reap the rewards of robo-investing, plan to let your investments grow for at least four to five years or more.
+Robo-investing could be ideal if you’re saving for a down payment you intend to put down in ten years or your retirement thirty years from now.
 If you need access to your money in the short term to pay bills, a savings investment account may be a better option rather than investing.